Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-zN9bnZKIqbo.md

 ### Transcript

-> any ways to transport dog goes long distance in the future i've seen some people who uh managed to get liz doggers onto a train you could do that i guess
+> any ways to transport dog goes long distance in the future i've seen some people who, managed to get liz doggers onto a train you could do that i guess